aspose-tasks/Aspose.Tasks-Documentation/cpp/developer-guide/working-with-projects/project-properties/setting-attributes-for-new-tasks/_index.md

 ---

 ## **Setting Attributes for New Tasks**
 Microsoft Project allows setting default properties for new tasks added.
-This topic explains how to set the default start date for new tasks using Aspose.Tasks API.
+This topic explains how to set the default start date for new tasks using Aspose.Tasks for C++ API.

 The [Project]() class exposes the [NewTaskStartDate]() property that defines the start date for a new task.
 This property supports the values defined by the [TaskStartDateType]() enumeration type.